OleKoderNo/OleKoderNo/README.md

 * Tailwind CSS
 * Sanity CMS

-During this period I contributed to **multiple deployed websites** and gained real industry experience.
+During this period I contributed to **multiple deployed websites** and gained practical industry experience working in a team.

-**Tech Lead Experience**

-During my first internship I took on the responsibility of **Tech Lead**, helping coordinate development work and collaborate with the team.

 **2025–2027 — Frontend Development Diploma**